nixworks/public/news/2013/08/1/index.md

 _Context: Minnesota, Rhode Island, United States, same-sex marriage_

 ### [The Dhaka High Court rules the registration of Bangladesh's largest Islamic group Jamaat-e-Islami as a political party illegal making it potentially ineligible to contest elections. ](/news/2013/08/1/the-dhaka-high-court-rules-the-registration-of-bangladesh-s-largest-islamic-group-jamaat-e-islami-as-a-political-party-illegal-making-it-pot.md)
-_Context: Bangladesh, Bangladesh Jamaat-e-Islami, Dhaka, High Court, Islam_
+_Context: Bangladesh, Bangladesh Jamaat-e-Islami, Dhaka, High Court, Muslims_

 ### [The government of Uruguay legalizes the medical usage of marijuana, restricting legal purchases to Uruguayans in that country. ](/news/2013/08/1/the-government-of-uruguay-legalizes-the-medical-usage-of-marijuana-restricting-legal-purchases-to-uruguayans-in-that-country.md)
 Legislators approved the bill, opening the way for the authorities to create one of Latin America’s most ambitious nationwide endeavors in overhauling drug policy.